jtatfranklin/mapbox-storytelling-upgraded/README.md

 - `hidden`: Sets the visibility of the chapter to `hidden` when `true`.
 The chapter will still trigger a map and layer transition.
 - `title`: The title of the section, displayed in an `h3` element.
 - `image`: The path to an image to display in this section.
+- `caption`: Adds a caption for the image.
+- `website`: Adds a website to display at the bottom of the chapter.
+- `legend`: Adds a HTML legend box for this chapter.
 - `description`: The main story content for the section.
 This should be aligned with what the reader is seeing on the map.
 In the vanilla version, this field will render as HTML.
 Images, links, and other items can be included as HTML.
 - **`location`**: Details about the map display and camera view.
     - **`center`**: Center coordinates of the map, as `longitude, latitude`